polowis/bot9/README.md

 $ npm run web
 ```

 This command will start and build the web dashboard interface.
 Go to `localhost:3001` to see this in action!
-(You will need your discord api key in order to gain access)
+(You will be asked for your discord api key in order to gain access)

 ## Running the bot
 Execute one of these commands to run the bot: